🧠 Fiscal jitters and oil build steer today’s FX

 Week-Ahead Triggers

-• US rates path.
-If Fed-cut probability drifts back above 60 percent, expect DXY to fade and EURUSD to test 1.1680; a drop toward 40 percent would keep USD firm.
+• U.S. rates path, if Fed-cut probability drifts back above 60 percent, DXY likely fades and EURUSD can test 1.1680; a drop toward 40 percent would keep USD firm.

 House Technical Map